Muhib2003/Muhib-Ahmed/README.md

 ## 📦 Featured Repositories
 - [Nand2Tetris](https://github.com/Muhib2003/Nand2Tetris): My journey building a computer from scratch!
-- (Add more projects here as you grow!)

 ## 📖 Hobbies
 - Reading books (fiction, non-fiction, tech, and more)